analogdevicesinc/MAX32630FTHR_Raw_I2C_Interface/README.md

 ### Main Form Screen

 ## Functionality
-1. Program should be able to initialize and setup I2C Master1 of MAX32630FTHR
+1. The program initializes and sets up I2C Master1 of MAX32630FTHR

-2. Program should be able to blink a blue LED light while it is running
+2. The program blinks a blue LED light while it is running

-3. Program should be able to WRITE single byte to:
+3. The GUI program offers the ability to WRITE single byte to:
-- a.
-Input: 	SlaveAddress
+    - Input: 	SlaveAddress
-- b.
-Input: 	RegisterAddress
+    - Input: 	RegisterAddress
-- c.
-Input: 	Value
+    - Input: 	Value
 Return 0 on successful write;  “ACK” string output screen Return 1 on failure write; “NACK” string output screen

-4. Program should be able to READ N-byte from:
+4. The GUI can READ N-bytes from:
--a.
-Input: 	SlaveAddress
+    - Input: 	SlaveAddress
--b.
-Input: 	RegisterAddress
+    -	Input: 	RegisterAddress
--c.
-Input: 	Number of Byte
+    -	Input: 	Number of Byte
--d.
-Output: Value
+    -	Output:  Value
 Return 0 on successful write;  “ACK” string output screen Return 1 on failure write; “NACK” string output screen

-5. Program should be able to process Input and Output from PC serial COM Port -a.
-Maxim I2C COM Port GUI
+5. Program should be able to process Input and Output from PC serial COM Port
+    - Maxim I2C COM Port GUI